 - Kansas – 3 days

-- Louisiana – 72 hours, except non-Louisiana residents can get married in New Orleans without the waiting period.
+- Louisiana – 72-hour waiting period.
+Non-Louisiana residents can get married in New Orleans without the waiting period.
 Isn’t New Orleans the best?

 - Maryland – 48 hour waiting period